What to Do During a Plumbing EmergencyGary Shif

 If you don’t, though, then we recommend knowing ahead of time where your water shutoff valve is and how to close it.
 You don’t want to run around looking for it in the moment, as it will only provide more time for the issue to cause more damage.
 Once the water is turned off, you at least won’t have to worry about any further harm being done by the problem.

 Depending on where the emergency plumbing issue is located, you should take the opportunity to clean it up as best you can after the water is turned off.
-Mop up any water that hasn’t already sunk into the floor, and move any furniture or other items that might be damaged by water exposure.
-This will further mitigate how much water damage is done to the area, and makes the issue itself easier to access once your plumber arrives.
+Mop up any water that hasn’t already sunk into the floor and move any furniture or other items that might be damaged by water exposure.
+This will further mitigate how much water damage is done to the area and makes the issue itself easier to access once your plumber arrives.
+For a water cleanup service contact a company like servpro

 Step Three: Call an Emergency Plumber!